susutae/Mesh_User_Interface/USER_INTERFACE_GUIDE.md

 - Average UDP throughput
 - Samples
-- Jitter
-- Loss
 - Datagrams
+- Client bandwidth in Mbits/sec
+- Server bandwidth in Mbits/sec
+- Target bandwidth and throughput-versus-target progress
+- Loss and jitter
 - Server result text
 - Client result text

 The AI Assistant summary appears inside the Live Results area after result data is available.
+It compares server-received throughput with the target, evaluates loss and jitter, distinguishes a complete successful test from warning/error text, and suggests relevant checks such as server status, node addresses, UDP port, session ID, or a lower requested bandwidth.

 Server and client result panes are retained in the browser after leaving and returning to the IPERF tab.
 Use **Clear Results** to remove the saved IPERF results.